Outreach & Media

 UConn Today: The Psychologist and the Bees

-I am very excited to share a recent feature of myself and KPSP by UConn Today!
-Through service learning, academics are able to ground their work, practice their science communication with the broader community, and give back to others.
-I’d like to give my sincerest thank you to Jaclyn Severance (News & Information Officer) and Thomas Rettig (Multimedia Producer) from UConn Today for inviting me to take part in this project.
+I am very excited to share this feature of myself and KPSP by UConn Today!
+Through service learning, academics ground their work, practice science communication with the broader community, and give back to others.
+My sincerest thank you to Jaclyn Severance (News & Information Officer) and Thomas Rettig (Multimedia Producer) from UConn Today for inviting me to take part in this project.
 Their efforts toward this piece shine through in the final production, and I can not thank them enough!

 UConn Magazine

-Alongside Fumiko Hoeft, Nathan Luatz and I have been working on the Ask A Brain Scientist webinar series.
+Alongside Fumiko Hoeft, Nathan Luatz and I coordinated the Ask A Brain Scientist webinar series.
 UConn Magazine did a piece on this incredible outreach effort.

 IBACS Digest

-I recently interviewed with the Editors of the IBACS (Institute for the Brain and Cognitive Sciences) Digest on my experience with the 2019 Graduate Student Summer Fellowship.
-Check back for when the interview goes live!
+I interviewed with the Editors of the IBACS (Institute for the Brain and Cognitive Sciences) Digest on my experience with the 2019 Graduate Student Summer Fellowship.
+Check it out here!